masa-finance/docs/docs/masa-protocol/protocol-testnet-setup.md

 title: Testnet Setup
 ---

-This guide will help you set up your Masa Node for the testnet, which rewards workers who have configured Twitter and web scrapers.
+This guide will help you set up your Masa Node for the testnet, which rewards workers who have configured Twitter scrapers.

 ### Prerequisites

 - A running Masa Node (see [Binary Installation](./protocol-binary-installation.md) or [Docker Setup](./protocol-docker-setup.md))
 - Configured Twitter scraper (see [Twitter Scraper Configuration](./protocol-twitter-scraper-config.md))
-- Configured Web scraper (see [Web Scraper Configuration](./protocol-web-scraper-config.md))

 :::info
 Ensure all prerequisites are met before proceeding with the testnet setup to avoid connectivity issues.